xuqun123/gcp-speech-to-text/README.md

 # google-cloud-speech-to-text
-A Ruby client app to invoke Google Cloud Speech-to-Text API
+A Ruby client app to invoke Google Cloud Speech-to-Text API, which converting audio file with human speech to a text transcription.

 ## Supported audio encodings
 - MP3